Do you think ChatGPT will revolutionize how we appear tests like UPSC?

 Raising the bar for Intelligence

 This is testing our basic intelligence, our depth of understanding.
 ChatGPT is already gone deep.
 Now that enables us to go deeper.
 We need to know what to ask.
 In a world of automated knowledge and application, The framing of the question will define the human being.
 UPSC will raise the bar going forward for sure.
-The future bureaucrat will not be the one that just knows stuff and can analyze it.
+The future bureaucrat will not be the one who just knows stuff and can analyze it.
 Machines are doing that now.

 Ok, so,